 Figure 9-2 summarizes radiological performance scores in the ERA, MAPEP, and ELAP programs.
-GEL and TA had average overall satisfactory scores of 99 and 96 percent, respectively.
+GEL had an average overall satisfactory score of 98 percent.
+TA had an overall satisfactory score of 93 percent.
 Additional details about the radiological assessments are discussed in Section 9.6.1.1.

 Figure 9-3 summarizes the nonradiological performance results of three of the four participating laboratories (GEL, Pace, and TA) in the ERA, MAPEP, Phenova, and ELAP tests.
-For nonradiological tests, the all three laboratories received overall satisfactory results of 98 percent.
+For nonradiological tests, the laboratories received overall satisfactory result of 97 percent.
 Additional details on nonradiological evaluations are discussed in Section 9.6.1.2.